humanestandards/home/src/pages/self/empowerment.md

     category: src/data/categories/journals.json
   - type: cta_section
     title: 'So far, so good?'
-    content: What to do with our Ingredients and Journals?
+    content: What to do with our Ingredients and Topics?
 Let's find out...
     actions:
       - type: action
         label: Support